tomik395/Wind_Turbine_MPPT_Algorithm/README.md

-# Wind Turbine Power Generation with MPPT Tracking
+# Wind Turbine Power Generation with MPPT Algorithm

 This repository contains a Maximum Power Point Tracking (MPPT) algorithm implemented in PSIM for a wind turbine power generator.
 This project aims to optimize power extraction under different wind conditions.